 Mother and father sitting on the floor in front of a baby crib holding and looking at their newborn baby, with a black- and white-colored dog as well as a brown- and grey-colored dog laying down on the floor next to them.
 Friendly depictions of a raccoon, bear, and forest are painted on the walls of the room.
 "Miranda Jade Photography" photo credit is displayed in text in bottom left hand corner of image.

-If you're welcoming a baby into your family soon, it helps to think about upcoming one-time and recurring purchases.
-Even if you skip buying that spendy stroller and use hand-me-downs, you may be surprised by the costs.
+If you're preparing to welcome a baby into your family, it helps to think about one-time and recurring purchases and must-haves vs. nice-to-haves.
+Even if you skip buying that spendy stroller, you may be surprised by the costs.

 Portrait of Lora Shinn